getnamo/TensorFlow-Unreal-Examples/README.md

  5. Copy *Plugins* folder from your plugin download into your Project root.
  6. Launch and wait for tensorflow dependencies to be installed.
  ![](https://camo.githubusercontent.com/711214ab75ba5ddabb0629e1b24fa9913680a1a1/687474703a2f2f692e696d6775722e636f6d2f7338574475374d2e706e67)
- 7. Once you see an output like this in your console window, relaunch your project.
+ 7. Once you see an output like this in your console window, close and relaunch your project.
  8. Everything should be ready to go, try different examples!

 ### Note on cloning the repository